pietw0/geoscripting-exercise-06/README.md

 ## Requirements
 - Task 1: Visualize the two Landsat Surface Reflectance scenes from November to become familiar with them.
-Plot them in RGB.
-Pay attention to correctly identifying which [band is which](https://www.usgs.gov/faqs/what-are-best-landsat-spectral-bands-use-my-research?qt-news_science_products=0#qt-news_science_products).
+Each scene is comprised of 6 or 7 layers, corresponding to the Landsat 7 and 8 optical bands (ranging from 0.43 µm to 2.35 µm).
+Plot the scene in true-color RGB, the visualization should be the result of stacking the red, green, and blue bands.
+Pay attention to correctly identifying [which band is which](https://www.usgs.gov/faqs/what-are-best-landsat-spectral-bands-use-my-research?qt-news_science_products=0#qt-news_science_products).
 Have a look at the `stretch` parameter.
 Save the resulting two images separately in the output folder as `$FOLDERNAME$.png`, where `$FOLDERNAME$` is the name of the corresponding scene folder (i.e. `LC08044322018.......png`).

 - Task 2: Create a function called `detectFires` in a file called `detectFires.R` in the `R` folder.
 This function should detect active fires using the formula as provided above.
 The function has to be usable for both the start and end image.
 Source and use this function in your `main.R` script.
 Plot the active fires at both moments in one map with an informative title.
 Add a legend to indicate which color on the map corresponds to which date.
 Save the map as `Active_fires_California.png` in the `output` folder.